-The £12.50 charge is implemented to polluting vehicles every day they are used in the zone.
-If you were charged for every day in the year, the total would reach £4,550.
+The £12.50 charge is applied to polluting vehicles every day they are used in the zone.
+If you were charged for every day in the year, the total would reach over £4,550.

 The cost for vehicles weighing more than 3.5 tonnes is £100 per day.